Kameo: Elements of Power Soundtrack, Steve Burke, 2005

 Kameo’s graphics were not the only aspect of the game’s presentation that drew compliments – Steve Burke’s lush soundtrack was equally well-received.
 This was the first score that Rare decided to have recorded by a live orchestra – a decision that was made quite late during development.
 Composer Steve Burke chose around 80 minutes of his four hours of material written for the Kameo: Elements of Power soundtrack to be performed by the Prague Philharmonic Orchestra and King’s Choir, led by always dependable orchestrator and conductor Nic Raine.
 The experience clearly was a positive one – the following year, Rare composer Grant Kirkhope returned to Prague to record Viva Piñata with the same ensemble.

 Burke himself had joined Rare in 2001 and soon started working on the Kameo: Elements of Power soundtrack after providing additional music for Star Fox Adventures.
-A graduate of King’s College London and the Royal College of Music, Burke had been interested in game music since the 1980s, starting with the C64 and the Amiga 1200.
+A graduate of King’s College London and the Royal College of Music, Burke had been interested in game music since the 1980s, starting with the C64 and the Amiga.
 Due to Kameo’s protracted development, Burke’s work went through several changes – from MIDI to streaming audio and from a light and playful approach during the Nintendo years to something more action-based and darker after Microsoft took over.
 Burke publicly documented the several iterations his work went through by releasing all the music he wrote for Kameo as a free download on Rare’s website (minus the contents of the official soundtrack album).

-Case in point: the inevitable fantasy bombast which particularly comes to dominate the latter half of the score.
+Case in point: the inevitable fantasy bombast, which particularly comes to dominate the latter half of the score.
 Beginning with “Thorn’s Pass”, Burke unleashes a string of large-scale action cues that march forward with rhythmic single-mindedness, aided by an onslaught of heavy percussion and towering brass leads.
-It’s the kind of monumental battle music that most fantasy game scores reach for, but so often fail to pull off successfully, due to a lack of variation and strong melodic material.
-What’s so impressive on “Thorn’s Pass”, “The Badlands” and “Danger in the Sky” is how composer and orchestrator retain the constant march tempi and resulting overwhelming momentum, while ensuring that their pieces never become monotonous.
+It’s the kind of monumental battle music that most fantasy game scores reach for, but so often fail to pull off successfully due to a lack of variation and strong melodic material.
+What’s so impressive on “Thorn’s Pass”, “The Badlands”, and “Danger in the Sky” is how composer and orchestrator retain the constant march tempi and resulting overwhelming momentum, while ensuring that their pieces never become monotonous.
 Instead, a cue like “Danger in the Sky” only keeps gaining in stature and drama as it adds layered choir vocals, taking the piece to what’s indeed an epic conclusion.

 Vocals feature on the Kameo: Elements of Power soundtrack in other ways as well.
-Burke uses female solo voices to underscore the game’s elven protagonists – again hardly an unexpected stylistic choice, but one that differentiates Kameo somewhat still from other fantasy scores.
-Performed by Rare colleagues Aisling Duddy and Eveline Fischer, these delicate soli make their mark on “Elf King Solon”, “A Lament for Solon” and “Kameo’s Song (End Credits Part Two)”.
+Burke uses female solo voices to underscore the game’s elven protagonists – again, hardly an unexpected stylistic choice, but one that differentiates Kameo somewhat still from other fantasy scores.
+Performed by Rare colleagues Aisling Duddy and Eveline Fischer, these delicate soli make their mark on “Elf King Solon”, “A Lament for Solon”, and “Kameo’s Song (End Credits Part Two)”.
 Their hushed, intimate tones are a welcome dynamic change from the score’s heavier stylings, underscoring the elven’s otherworldly nature rather than their awe-inspiring might.
 There’s no lack of scale on these moving compositions, as Burke manages to organically build the intertwining solo and ensemble vocal lines into quasi-operatic expressions.
-“Kameo’s Song (End Credits Part Two)” is earthier in its approach, happy to celebrate the return of piece with a touchingly simple, calm melody line.
+“Kameo’s Song (End Credits Part Two)” is earthier in its approach, happy to celebrate the return of peace with a touchingly simple, calm melody line.

 - 01 - Kameo's Quest (Title Screen) Burke, Steve 1:36